CBEP-SoCB-Details/FOCB_Nutrients/Analysis/FOCB_TN_Analysis.md

 # Graphic Ideas

-These are based on the Full Data, not the rrestricted data \#\# Trim Outliers
+These are based on the Full Data, not the restricted data \#\# Trim Outliers

 ``` r